anthonysharpy/golang_restful_api/src/readme.txt

     comments and maybe even a header describing what each file does at the top of each file.

 - Use a more elegant method to check whether the database already exists or not.

+- A randomly generated authcode which is stored in the database.
+Ideally SHA-256.